 Blockcerts is an open initiative for building apps that issue and verify blockchain-based official records.
 These may include certificates for cvic records, academic credentials, professional licenses, workforce development, and more.

-Blockcerts consists of open-source libraries, tools, and apps enabling a decentralized, standards-based, recipient-centric ecosystem, enabling trustless verification through blockchain technologies.
+Blockcerts consists of open-source libraries, tools, and mobile apps enabling a decentralized, standards-based, recipient-centric ecosystem, enabling trustless verification through blockchain technologies.

 Blockcerts uses and encourages consolidation on open standards.
 Blockcerts is committed to self-sovereign identity of all participants, and enabling recipient control of their claims through easy-to-use tools such as the certificate wallet (mobile app).
 Blockcerts is also committed to availability of credentials, without single points of failure.